zaphoxx/WatchTV/README.md

         **************#       ***************
         ManniTV

-This is based on the blog post and scripts found here
+This is based on CVE-2019-18988 from the blog post and scripts found here
 <a href="https://whynotsecurity.com/blog/teamviewer/">https://whynotsecurity.com/blog/teamviewer/</a>.
 This is my first powershell script.
 So if you have any remarks or suggestions on how this could be improved, don't hesitate to tell